sschwartz96/godo/README.md

 ## Description

-godo started as a simple todo list for my personal projects, that I work on alone.
+godo started as a simple todo list.

 godo starts by reading a godo.json file in the currect directory, if not exists it creates one.